-John Daly Reviews Will with Family—In the Off Chance They Outlive Him
+John Daly Reviews Will with Family in the Off Chance They Outlive Him

-But last night, over a mountain of smoked ribs and deep fried animal parts John Daly broached the unlikely possibility of his death:
+Last night, over a mountain of smoked ribs and deep fried animal parts John Daly broached the unlikely possibility of his death:

-“There’s a chance,” Daly said between bites of brisket and menthol exhales, “albeit a small one… that ol’ Papa Daly might one day… y’know…”
+“There’s a chance,” Daly said between bites of brisket and menthol exhales, “albeit a small one… that ol’ Papa Daly might one day… Well… You know.”

 He paused for dramatic effect.